rahmanda/rahmanda.github.io/contents/blog/en/2020-05-29-vue-portal-in-action.md

 ## Case 3: Distribute contents from a Promise component

 I don't know about you, but I really like using [vue-promised](https://github.com/posva/vue-promised).
 It helps me to not repeatedly create states for every single API request.
-However, it is not quite pleasant to use if you have multiple parts that depend on the promise state because the state is only accessible from within the `promised` component (scope slot).
+However, it is not quite pleasant to use if there are multiple parts that depend on the promise's state.
+That is because the state is only accessible from within the `promised` component (scope slot).

 ``` html
 <!-- App.vue -->